sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/checks.md

 |low_flap_threshold ||
 -------------|------
 description  | Flap detection low threshold (% state change) for the check.
-Sensu uses the same [flap detection algorithm as Nagios][16]. required     | false type         | Integer example      | {{< code shell >}}"low_flap_threshold": 20{{< /code >}}
+Sensu uses the same [flap detection algorithm as Nagios][16].
+If you do not set a low flap threshold for the check, Sensu will use a global default based on the last 21 checks of the service. required     | false type         | Integer example      | {{< code shell >}}"low_flap_threshold": 20{{< /code >}}